EvgeniyMukhamedjanov/liquid-ajax-cart/docs/index.md

 ### Create a section for AJAX cart
 {:.mt-0}

- Create a new section
+* Create a new Shopify section

- Add the [`data-ajax-cart-section`](reference/data-ajax-cart-section) attribute to a root HTML container of a section so that Liquid Ajax Cart ajaxifies the section.
+* Add the [`data-ajax-cart-section`](reference/data-ajax-cart-section) attribute to a root HTML container — Liquid Ajax Cart reloads sections with this attribute every time when a cart gets updated.

- Add attributes for controls:
+* If you have a scrollable area within the section, add the [`data-ajax-cart-section-scroll`](reference/data-ajax-cart-section-scroll) attribute to the area — Liquid Ajax Cart keeps the scroll position unchanged while updating sections' HTML.

+* Add Controls attributes:

   * [`data-ajax-cart-quantity-button`](reference/data-ajax-cart-quantity-button) — for "plus", "minus" and "remove" buttons;
-  * [`data-ajax-cart-quantity-input`](reference/data-ajax-cart-quantity-input) — _in_development_ — for quantity text input field.
+  * [`data-ajax-cart-quantity-input`](reference/data-ajax-cart-quantity-input) — for quantity text input field.

- If you have a scrollable area within the section, add the [`data-ajax-cart-section-scroll`](reference/data-ajax-cart-section-scroll) attribute to it and Liquid Ajax Cart will keep the scroll position the same after each section's HTML update.

 </div>
 <div class="col-lg-{{ right_column }}" markdown="1">